NoosWare/noos-api-cpp/README.md

 All callback schemes use the `std::function` therefore you can pass *lambdas, function pointers, class members and struct functors* as callbacks.

+This API allows you to start multiple connections and queries (named `callables`), which template the actual data being sent and received.
+You are free to inherit from `callable`, define your own `error_handler`, or compose objects of those classes internally.

+The basic design is as follows:
+- you construct `callables`
+- you control when and how often you call them (method `send`)
+- your own callback receives the reply.

+The callback must be defined by you, and you pass it to a callable at construction:
+- whereas you can update and change the data (e.g., `cloud_type`)
+- you cannot change the functor
+- the only exception is `vision_batch<...>` which has its own internal functor
+- however `vision_batch<...>` requires that you pass pairs of cloud data and functors (see example)

+In general, you can chain calls (.e.g, one after another), parallelise them (call them at the same time) and in the case of vision calls, you can batch them (see `vision_batch<...>`).

+Because certain scenarios require you to send frequent cloud queries, class `callable` keeps a connection open (for up to 2 seconds) with the cloud platform, thus all you need to do is keep a callable object active (but please don't spam too frequently or you will get blacklisted).

+Non-continuous calls (e.g., a one-off query) can be controlled by the lifetime of the callble object.

 ## Dependencies

 The following dependencies are **required** to build the C++ API: